crenteriam/crenteriam.github.oi/_posts/2019-03-02-spatial-data-files.md

 tag: kml, shapefile, geojson, osm, spatial analysis, rgdal, spatial data, open file formats, Open Geospatial Consortium
 ---

-Shapefiles are the most common format for exchanging data, especially in social sciences.
-However, you might find data that comes in different formats.
-Besides Shapefiles, some of the most common file formats are KML and GeoJSON.
+Shapefiles are the most common format for managing spatial data, but I find them annoying for managing vector spatial data.
+It's many files for each layer.
+When the projects require many layers, then the folders become messy.
+When taking [Matt](http://mattingram.net/)'s Spatial Analysis course, I came across better options.
+These are: `KML` and `GeoJSON`.
 KML and GeoJSON files are simpler and lighter than Shapefiles.
-If you’re working with Google platforms, it may well make sense to work directly with KML, as this is the standard file for such platforms.
+You can keep as many layers as you want in one single spatial data file, and their file size is also lighter.
+Further, `KML` can store vector spatial data that neither Shapefiles nor GeoJSON can.

+Below are some highlights about different spatial files.

 ### Comparison of common Open Vector File Formats for Spatial Data